Weld County Authorities Looking For Stolen Show Goats - NewsBreak

 Colorado police left woman inside car parked on train tracks, leading to crash and serious injuries

 A woman was injured in Weld County late Friday night after three Colorado police officers left her in a squad car that was subsequently hit by a train.
 The Colorado Bureau of Investigation said in a statement that it is looking into the incident.
-According to the bureau, a Platteville...
+The agency identified the woman Monday as 20-year-old Yareni Rios-Gonzalez.
+She is still being treated for her injuries at a Greeley hospital, but she's expected to survive.

 Weld County Sheriff Responds to Home Invasion Call, Finds Coyote

-Note: Update: Serious bodily injury incident in Platteville